ana-mc-almeida/ResumosMeic/AASMA/Teoricas/1 - Agents.md

 - $Ac$ be the set of actions the agent can perform
 - $DB\vdash_\rho\phi$ means that formula $\phi$ can be proved from database DB using deduction rules $\rho$

-Agent's action selection function (i.e., $action: D \rightarrow Ac$) is defined in terms of its deduction rules.
+Agent's action selection function (i.e., $action: D \Longrightarrow Ac$) is defined in terms of its deduction rules.

 ```
 function action(DB:D) returns an action Ac